 Eye injuries develop if a foreign object enters or is lodged in the eye.
-In addition to this, your Frenchie scratching their cornea, overgrown eyelashes or inverting of the eyelids could even lead to eye trauma.
+In addition, your Frenchie scratching their cornea, overgrown eyelashes, or inverting the eyelids could even lead to eye trauma.

 When your Frenchie blinking or constantly squints and hates bright lights, there is a good probability that something in their eye:

 |With your thumb, raise the top eyelid of your Frenchie and search any object or debris underneath.|